Instructions for Authors

 - Types of data which may be included with the deposit include but are not limited to: raw data, processed data, algorithms, protocols, and software.

 - Use of non-proprietary, unencrypted, uncompressed formats is recommended.
-Best practices for data file formats are available from Cornell University, Stanford University, as well as the Library of Congress.
+Best practices for data file formats are available from Cornell University and the Library of Congress.

 - Data should be deposited at the time the manuscript is submitted.
 Data files may be uploaded to the Online Journal System in the Data Set At the time the manuscript is accepted for publication in EBLIP, the editor will deposit the data file in the University of Alberta’s instance of Dataverse and it will be assigned a DOI for use in the citation.